mom-2236/titanfall_research/docs/vertical_titanfall_2_to_source.md

 Even though I never showed you the model or materials beforehand, this is the final result that I wound up with.
 I might clean this up when I'm less tired.

-> *Editor's note - Yeah I've done most of that for you.
-A few years too late.*
+> *Editor's note - I'm a few years too late to be cleaning this up, added that I'm not even the OP.*

 For now, You've got the most documentation anyone's ever done on Titanfall 2 shit.
 Post any questions down below as long as it isn't asking me where to download a tool that I linked above or why you're having trouble getting models out of your pirated version of the game.